ViYaR-888/ru_dot_for_arch_linux/README.md

+## How to control windows?

+If you don't understand how to manage all of this without a mouse, or if you want to grasp my philosophy of movement, then definitely read **[MyTailing for Dummies](./MyTailing%20for%20Dummies.md)** — it's exactly what you need!

+If something doesn't feel right — you can always tweak `~/.config/hypr/hyprland.conf`!

 ## Testing on a Virtual Machine?
 Read this!

 If you are trying out this rice inside a VM (like VMware or VirtualBox), you will probably run into two annoying issues: a crashing terminal and keys not working.
 Here is how to fix them in 2 minutes: